Chart Color Schemes

 Harvey has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, an above median population growth of national non-metropolitan areas is projected, with the area expected to increase by 652 persons to 2041 based on aggregated SA2-level projections, reflecting reflecting an increase of 18.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, the Harvey (SA2) is expected to experience above median population growth for non-metropolitan areas.
+Based on aggregated SA2-level projections, the area is anticipated to increase by 660 persons by 2041, reflecting a total increase of 19.6% over the 17-year period.

 Frequently Asked Questions - Population